 Screencasting Resources for Teachers

 There are a handful of great screencasting resources that can help you create videos for your flipped classroom.
-Each one has unique features and I encourage you to try a few before deciding on the one you’ll stick with this school year.
+Each one has unique features.
+I encourage you to try a few before deciding on the one you’ll stick with this school year.

 Explain Everything This teacher favorite is a powerful screencasting app that lets users record their voice as they write on the screen.
 Explain Everything includes many features that allow teachers to easily add text and animation to their screen.
-The final videos can be shared in a few different ways, including direct upload to a teacher YouTube channel.
+You can share the final videos in a few different ways.
+This can include a direct upload to a teacher YouTube channel.

 ShowMe With this iPad app teachers can demonstrate math problems or text annotation by writing on their screen and recording their voice.
 These video creations are saved to a link and can be viewed on any web browser.

 Screencast-O-Matic Screencast-O-Matic is a great choice for teachers creating flipped videos on a laptop or desktop computer.
-This software is downloaded to your device and allows you to capture and record whatever is happening on your computer screen.
+This software will download to your device.
+It also allows you to capture and record whatever is happening on your computer screen.
 Teachers turning PowerPoint presentations into flipped videos will love how easy it is to use.